-The Operations Division of the Lakeland Fire Department, headed by Assistant Chief Douglas E Riley, is responsible for personnel and all emergency responses for the Lakeland Fire Department.
+The Operations Division of the Lakeland Fire Department is responsible for personnel and all emergency responses for the Lakeland Fire Department.
 These services include:

 1) Fire Suppression